This section explains terms you might have seen in other parts of this site or in communication you have received from creditors.

 - Definition: Equitable Distribution

 Also called “pro-rata distribution”, this is how money to pay debts is shared between secondary creditors.
 It is considered a fair system of making sure the person who is owed the most receives the biggest share of the payment.
-For details of this calculation, see page 21 of the MABS Guide to Managing Your Money and Dealing with Debt.
+For details of this calculation, see MABS Guide to Managing Your Money and Dealing with Debt.

 - Definition: Equity